What kind of licenses do I need to be able to do business in Idaho?

 It depends on your business activity; there are many different types of licenses and not all business activities require a special license.
 To find out if your business needs one (or more) licenses, click on Licenses and review the information there.
 Then, go through the Business Wizard, and in Section 2, check all the items that may apply to your business.
 After completing the Wizard you will receive a Checklist indicating the agency that licenses each activity.
 If your business’s primary activity does not appear in Section 2, then you may not need a special license.
 However, you may still be licensed at the local (city and county), and/or federal level.
 Your employees may also need individual occupational or professional licenses.

 Business license – Many Idaho cities require some or all businesses to obtain a city business license.
 To find out if you need one, call your local city clerk’s office.
 If your business will be located outside the city limits, contact your county clerk or recorder’s office.
+You must register your business with the Secretary of State’s office before applying for a business license.

 Sales tax permit – If you plan to sell a product or offer certain types of services, you may need a Sales and Use tax permit, also called a reseller’s permit.
 See the Taxes section of this site for information.
 If your business will have employees, you will complete form IBR-1.
 By doing so, you will register for a state withholding account and an unemployment insurance tax account in addition to the sales tax permit.